Self-driving car industry confronts trust issues after Uber crash

-DETROIT (Reuters) - The fatal accident involving an Uber self-driving car cranks up pressure on the self-driving vehicle industry to prove its software and sensors are safe in the absence of strong government standards, experts in the field said.
+(Reuters) - The fatal accident involving an Uber self-driving car cranks up pressure on the self-driving vehicle industry to prove its software and sensors are safe in the absence of strong government standards, experts in the field said.

 Automakers including General Motors Co (GM.N), technology companies such as Alphabet Inc (GOOGL.O) and ride services providers like Uber Technologies Inc [UBER.UL] have all urged policy makers at the federal and state level not to put a heavy regulatory hand on an industry still in development.
 They have said their extensive testing demonstrates commitment to safety.

+Uber is currently looking for a head of global safety operations who would “drive key strategic programs including Safety Experience and Building Trust,” according to a job posting on the company’s website.
+The search was posted before the Arizona fatality.

-But the Uber accident in Tempe, Arizona - the first death attributed to a self-driving car operating in autonomous mode - has given ammunition to critics of the industry concerned that the lack of clear standards allows manufacturers to test faulty, or partially developed technology on public streets.
+The Uber accident in Tempe, Arizona this week was the first death attributed to a self-driving car operating in autonomous mode.
+It has given ammunition to critics of the industry concerned that the lack of clear standards allows manufacturers to test faulty or partially developed technology on public streets.

-Industry executives had begun well before Sunday’s accident to defuse concerns by opening up about their testing methods - without giving away the secrets of their system designs.
+Well before Sunday’s fatal accident, industry executives had begun to confront questions about whether self-driving cars can be trusted.
+They have opened up about their testing methods without revealing secrets of system designs.

 Public disclosure of self-driving car testing data is inconsistent and varies by state.
-California, for example, requires manufacturers to report instances when an autonomous vehicle system disengages.
+California requires manufacturers to report instances when an autonomous vehicle system disengages.
 Arizona does not.

 “There is no question whatsoever that regulations are coming,” said Doug Mehl, a partner at A.T.
 Kearney’s automotive practice, based in Detroit.
 “But right now (automakers), software developers and service providers have an opportunity to shape what those regulations are going to look like.”

-Alphabet’s Waymo self-driving car unit, for example, has underscored in a report that its autonomous vehicles have now logged 5 million miles in real-world testing, and billions more in computer simulations.
+Alphabet’s Waymo self-driving car unit has underscored in a report that its autonomous vehicles have now logged 5 million miles in real-world testing, and billions more in computer simulations.
 GM’s Cruise Automation unit has highlighted its decision to teach its driving system to navigate San Francisco’s congested streets.

 Still, Amnon Shashua, head of Intel Corp’s (INTC.O) Mobileye vision systems unit, said the industry must do more.
 He has called for the self-driving vehicle industry to develop “provable safety assurances”.